csci104/site/_includes/writeups/websearch-1.md

 ### Recommended Ordering of Implementation

-1. Complete your `MDParser`.
-Consider writing a separate test program (i.e. `.cpp` program with a `main()`) that creates an MDParser and parses a sample MD file.
-Examine the output and ensure you have the desired terms and links.
+- [ ] Complete your `MDParser`.
+You may consider writing a separate test program (i.e. `.cpp` program with a `main()`) that creates an MDParser and parses a sample MD file, but we have also provided a set of MD parsing tests in `mdparse-tests.cpp`.

-2. Complete the various `WebPageSetCombiner` derived implementations (in `combiners.h/cpp`)
+- [ ] Complete the various `WebPageSetCombiner` derived implementations (in `combiners.h/cpp`)

-3. Implement the remainder of the `SearchEng` class.
+- [ ] Implement the remainder of the `SearchEng` class.

-4. Implement the derived `Handler` implementations for each UI command in the `cmd_handler.h/cpp` files.
+- [ ] Implement the derived `Handler` implementations for each UI command in the `cmdhandler.h/cpp` files.

-5. Complete the `main()` application by creating the various objects, registering them, etc.
+- [ ] Complete the `main()` application by creating the various objects, registering them, etc.

 ### Other Requirements

 You may not use any algorithms from `<algorithm>` and that includes `set_intersection`, `set_union`, etc.  Also, you may still NOT use the C++ `auto` keyword or ranged loops.

-### Review and Test Your Code (0%)

-Go back and review your code and consider if there are ways to organize it better, separate responsibilities into alternate classes, etc. Be sure to test it thoroughly with some of your own files (write dummy webpages with links, etc.) You are welcome to share those files you create with other students.
-Be sure there are no memory errors (not just leaks, but no memory errors like invalid reads, etc.).
-You may even consider writing some unit tests for your classes.
-That way as you make changes you can re-run those tests and ensure you didn't accidentally break some other aspect of your class.
-Also remember to write your `Makefile` correctly to compile the necessary code when changes are made to your source.
+### Completing your Makefile

+Also remember to complete the provided `Makefile` to ensure all your code compiles correctly.
+Follow the sample targets already provided and complete the the remaining targets and target for the executable `search-shell`.
+Again, a change in a `.h` or `.cpp` should trigger compilation of only those `.o` files that depend on that `.cpp` and related `.h` files.
+The executable should be recompiled if any `.o` file has been updated.

+### Testing

+While we will provide some unit tests, you can use the data files in the `test-small` folder to run sample queries.
+Examine the `.md` and `.txt` files provided and consider what AND, OR, DIFF, INCOMING, and OUTGOING commands might be useful to try to validate your implementation.